-As a a business, you may find the limitation of not being able to insert links in your Instagram posts a drawback.
+As a business, you may find the limitation of not being able to insert links in your Instagram posts a drawback.
 But this particular limitation can work in your favor as none of your competition is going to beat you at traffic generation by gaming the system.
 So no, it’s not a disadvantage for genuine companies that want to build a real brand.

-For any business looking out to make its presence felt and grow via social media, Instagram is the perfect tool to create brand awareness.
+For any business looking out to make its presence felt and grow via social media, the Instagram app is the perfect tool to create brand awareness.
 Most businesses killing it on Instagram know for a fact that they cannot sell or promote their products/services directly.
 Which means they’re focused on producing visuals that are exciting, unique and most importantly relevant to the audience.
 This gives them the opportunity to connect to users in an unbiased manner while creating a meaningful persona.

 Keep in mind that creating a firm Instagram branding strategy is the key to building unshakable trust with your existing followers.
 It helps you create a strong impression on them by showcasing your creativity and branding of your product/service with appealing visuals.
 While the whole “trust-building” process takes time and effort, it’s totally worth it.

-Even if you a run a B2B business in a boring niche, you can use relevant and valuable images to give better insights into your business side of things.
+Even if you run a B2B business in a boring niche, you can use relevant and valuable images to give better insights into your business side of things.
 By making the most of images/videos on Instagram, you are able to display the real essence of your products and share it with your target audience.